SeriNizam/Seri/cryptography/Practical Test 20%/Practical Test 2/walkthrough.md

         encrypt_file(path)
 ```

-Now open you eyes guys 👀
+Now open your eyes guys 👀

 In this `.py` file there are a number of crucial information that can be used to create a decryptor.
 Let's list it: